facundop3/testing-react-workshop/src/__tests__/http-mocking-with-msw.md

 ## HTTP mocking with MSW
-Sometimes we need to test how our components integrates with external APIS.
+Sometimes we need to test how our components integrate with external APIS.
 Luckily we have MSW a full set of API mocking tools that intersects requests on the network level.
 We'll be covering just a few of them, specifically `rest` and `setupServer`.
 Tou can have a look on MSW 📚: https://mswjs.io/